ShrutikaSingh/ReactGame/README.md

 ● Use the ‘delete’ key on the keyboard to remove the selected box.

+● Haven't used any NPM library to achieve this behaviour.

 ● This project is built without any extra NPM libraries to handle keyBoard events.